 If the information under Section 9(1) is not sufficient, the requested state may ask for additional information [25].
-A request that does not contain all the information mentioned above, however, shall not affect the validity of the request or preclude its execution [26].
+However, a request not containing all the information mentioned above would not necessarily affect its validity or preclude its execution [26].